-During this unprecedented time, I am here to provide psychotherapy to help treat a broad range of mental health-related concerns.
+During this unprecedented time, we provide psychotherapy to help treat a broad range of mental health-related concerns.
 These could be overwhelming emotions of worry and stress; or could be the immense feelings of loneliness and withdrawal.
-In the majority of times, I work as a specialist for the diagnoses and treatment of Autism Spectrum Disorder, Asperger's Syndrome, and Attention-Deficit / Hyperactivity Disorder, and am also passionate about working with perinatal mental health.
+We specialize in the diagnoses and therapy for individuals with Autism Spectrum Disorders, Asperger's Syndrome, and Attention-Deficit / Hyperactivity Disorder.

-Email me directly to check what Group programs are available at the moment.
-As it depends on individuals' enrolment.
-Otherwise you may wish to consider individual therapy first.
+Email our admin directly to check what group programs are available at the moment.
+Availabilities depend on individuals' enrolment.
+You may wish to consider individual therapy first.
 It is always better to learn about yourself before starting a group program.

-It is my specialty to build around mutual understanding and skills to improve the quality of relationships of neurodiverse-individuals and their partners.
+Our work is to build around mutual understanding and skills to improve the quality of relationship and communication between neurodivergent individuals and their partners.

 ASD is a neurodevelopmental disorder.
 ASD individuals' experiences of difficulties are different to those who do not have the condition.
 But in itself, the severity of ASD is presented on spectrum.
 For example, a younger individual with ASD may struggle with more social and communication problems than older individuals.
 An adolescent on the spectrum may have trouble organizing school work, concentration and managing emotions.
 Adults on the spectrum, on the other hand, may suffer with Executive Functioning (EF) deficits in which they struggle with relationships, rigid thinking, and Working Memory (WM).

 It gets more complex when there are comorbid conditions such as ADHD, and Bipolar Disorder.